samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 ### Challenge Rating

 Challenge Rating (CR) summarizes the threat a monster poses to a group of four player characters.
-Compare a monster’s CR to the characters’ level.
+Compare a monster's CR to the characters' level.
 If the CR is higher, the monster is likely a danger.
 If the CR is lower, the monster likely poses little threat.
 But circumstances and the number of player characters can significantly alter how threatening a monster is in actual play.
-The *Dungeon Master’s Guide* provides guidance to the DM on using CR while planning potential combat encounters. *See also* "[Stat Block](#StatBlock)."
+The *Dungeon Master's Guide* provides guidance to the DM on using CR while planning potential combat encounters. *See also* "[Stat Block](#StatBlock)."

 ---

 ### Character Sheet

-A character sheet is a paper or digital record that you use to track your character’s information. *See also* [chapter 2](/sources/dnd/phb-2024/creating-a-character#ChooseaCharacterSheet).
+A character sheet is a paper or digital record that you use to track your character's information. *See also* [chapter 2](/sources/dnd/phb-2024/creating-a-character#ChooseaCharacterSheet).

 ---